sitnin/dockapp/README.md

 It:

 - doesn't contain unnecessary garbage
+- builds modern app (ok, now just with "imports") with babel before building an image
 - deploys something like common shared static assets which is mounted as a volume
 - creates directory for uploads which also can be mounted as a volume
 - capable of storing configuration files in a separate volume (which makes possible to deliver config changes without rebuilding and redeploying container itself)